RichardMoot/DeepGrail2021/README.md

 Kogkalidis, Konstantinos, Michael Moortgat, and Richard Moot.
 "Neural Proof Nets."
 Proceedings of the 24th Conference on Computational Natural Language Learning.
 2020.

+Kogkalidis, Konstantinos, Michael Moortgat, and Richard Moot.
+"SPINDLE: Spinning Raw Text into Lambda Terms with Graph Attention."
+Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics: System Demonstrations.
+2023.

 Moot, Richard.
 "Type-logical investigations: proof-theoretic, computational and linguistic aspects of modern type-logical grammars."
 (2021).